 To do so, we’ve had our heads hiding between the pages of Permaculture: A Designer’s Manual by Bill Mollison and the Edible Forest Garden books by Dave Jacke and Martin Crawford.

 Creeping beyond 3 years already, we’ve applied our independent book study of permaculture design to our land and continue to gain practical experience.

 - well-researched and experience-based content for this website,

 - eating, storing, and sharing home-grown food,

 - and involvement with online and in-person homestead communities.

 Much more awaits!

-Helping hobbyists, families, and small farmers get organized to grow a year’s worth of foodOur Food Forest Living Mission
+Helping families get organized to grow a year’s worth of food, and maybe sell some too!Our Food Forest Living Mission